-This service will feature traditional prayers and melodies as we practice the work of communal and individual t’shuva (repentance).
-This service will include the yizkor (memorial) service.
+This service will feature classical prayers and melodies as we engage in the work of communal and individual t’shuva (repentance) and will include the Yizkor (memorial) service.

 The High Holy Days conclude with the uplifting service of Ne’ilah.
 During this service, when the gates of prayer are said to be “closing,” we move from the solemn spirit of Yom Kippur to the promise of renewal for the year ahead.